 Earning a competitive yield, having easy access to your money and making sure it is protected are some of the main reasons to consider opening a money market account.
 But there are other factors worth weighing with this type of savings deposit account.

-Here are five reasons it makes sense to consider a money market account.
+Here are five reasons to consider a money market account.

 1. Accessibility of funds

-Money market accounts can be an attractive option if you’re seeking a savings product with safety, high accessibility and decent returns.
-They act as somewhat of a middle ground between savings and checking — you get the high returns of a savings account with the liquidity offered by checking products.
+Money market accounts are an attractive option to consider if you’re seeking a savings product that earns interest, offers withdrawal options and is insured as long as you’re within federal insurance limits and guidelines.
+Money market accounts act as a sort of hybrid between savings and checking accounts, offering the competitive returns of a savings account with some liquidity, similar to checking products.

-However, MMAs aren’t for everyone.
-These accounts, like all financial products, have their advantages and disadvantages.
-Whether or not a money market account is right for you comes down to your goals.
-For example, if you need an account for daily expenses, you will likely be better off with a checking account.
-Or, if you don’t need access to your money for a specified period of time, you might earn a higher return by stashing cash away in a certificate of deposit.
+Like all financial products, however, MMAs have their advantages and disadvantages and aren’t for everyone.
+Your financial goals can help determine whether a money market account is right for you.
+For example, if you need an account for daily expenses, a checking account is likely a better option.
+Or, if you don’t need access to your money for a specified period of time, a certificate of deposit will likely earn a higher rate of return.

-It’s also important not to confuse money market accounts with money market funds.
-Money market funds, offered by brokerage firms and mutual fund companies like Vanguard, have a variable rate of return and can lose value if the market fails.
-Money market funds generally offer higher returns than money market accounts, but they carry more risk since they are not insured products.
+It’s also important not to confuse money market accounts with money market funds, which are offered by brokerage firms and mutual fund companies, like Fidelity and Vanguard.
+They have a variable rate of return and can potentially lose value if the market fails.
+Money market funds generally offer higher returns than money market accounts, but they carry slightly more risk since they are not insured by the FDIC or NCUA.

-Before you decide on an account, make sure to evaluate your goals and shop around for a banking product that fits your needs.
+Before you decide, evaluate your goals and shop around for a banking product that fits your needs.